-Human resources professionals work behind the scenes to ensure businesses and organizations cater to the diverse needs of their employees, while also maximizing employee potential.
+With an online master’s in human resources, you will work behind the scenes to ensure that businesses and organizations cater to the diverse needs of their employees, while also maximizing employee potential.
 The Bureau of Labor Statistics (BLS) projects that the need for human resource specialists will grow at the same rate as the national average for all occupations.
-However, HR positions that typically require candidates to possess an online master's in human resources -- such as management positions -- are expected to grow faster.
+However, HR positions that typically require candidates to possess an online master's in human resources—such as management positions—are expected to grow faster.
 The financial benefits attached to these positions bodes well for managers.
-Whereas HR specialists offer competitive median salaries -- more than $20,000 higher per year than the median national salary -- HR managers earn a median annual salary of approximately $100,000.
+Whereas HR specialists offer competitive median salaries—more than $20,000 higher per year than the median national salary—HR managers earn a median annual salary of approximately $100,000.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.